 Agricultural Products

 The U.S. Department of Agriculture bans passengers from bringing some plants, animals and animal products into the U.S. from abroad.
 The measures are meant to protect native species and livestock from diseases and invasive pests.
-If you acquire any fruits, vegetables, meats or other food products from overseas, it’s a good idea to declare them on your customs form.
-The USDA also prohibits importation of soil, live animals, shells, sand and biological materials without a permit.
-If you plan to import these items, obtain the right permit before your trip.
+If you pick up any fruits, vegetables, meats or other food products from overseas, it’s a good idea to declare them on your customs form.
+The USDA also prohibits importation of soil, live animals, shells, sand, and biological materials without a permit.
+If you plan to import these items, avoid any hassle by obtaining the right permit before your departure time.